Types of Websites: Guide to Website Categories

 10. Online Learning Platforms

-Online learning platforms offer courses, tutorials, or educational resources for self-paced learning on various subjects, skills, or disciplines.
+- Online learning platforms are websites offering courses, tutorials, or educational resources for self-paced learning on various subjects, skills, or disciplines.

 11. Job Boards

-Job boards are online platforms where employers post job listings and job seekers search for employment opportunities.
-They often include features for resume submission, application tracking, and job alerts.
+- Job boards are online platforms where employers post job listings and job seekers search for employment opportunities, often including features for resume submission, application tracking, and job alerts.

 12. Dating Websites

-Dating websites are online platforms where individuals create profiles and interact with others to meet potential romantic partners.
+- Dating websites are online platforms where individuals create profiles and interact with others for the purpose of meeting potential romantic partners.

 13. Streaming Services